If you are planning a rural branding strategy, you should go beyond your marketing orthodox.

 Whereas brand recall is the potential of a customer to recover a brand from his memory when given the

-Since rural customers are less literate and largely away from corporate beckons, the brand recognition and brand recall have lesser implications.
+Since rural customers are less literate and largely away from corporate beckons, brand recognition and brand recall have lesser implications.

 Manufacturers of spurious brands mostly ride piggyback on the advertising campaign of large players and establish their own brands in the region.
 This eventually affects their post-purchase decisions and can harm the image of the company.